-Low testosterone effects almost every major system in the male body and has potentially serious long term health consequences.
+Low testosterone affects almost every major system in the male body and has potentially serious long-term health consequences.
 Testosterone significantly affects the brain, libido, muscles, blood, and many other aspects of male health.

 A 1996 study reported in the New England Journal of Medicine followed three groups of men.
-One group was given testosterone and prescribed a strength training program, one group was given testosterone and told not to exercise and one group was just given a training program without testosterone.
+The first group was given testosterone and prescribed a strength training program; the second group was given testosterone and told not to exercise; the third group was just given a training program without testosterone.
 It was no surprise that the group which exercised on testosterone gained the most muscle and lost the most fat, but the group which took testosterone without exercise actually had greater improvement in muscle and fat composition than the group which trained without it.
 You can't build muscle without it!

 Some causes of low testosterone levels include congenital problems (such as deficiencies of male hormones and rare malformation syndromes) and acquired problems that include aging, chronic illness, drugs, starvation, stress, head trauma, infections, cancers, surgeries, alcoholism, removal of or trauma to the testicles, and infection or twisting of the testicles in their sac.
 In addition, certain drugs compete with testosterone in the body.